ubicomplab/rPPG-Toolbox/README.md

 * Step3 :[Optional] Override optional functions.
 In principle, all functions in BaseLoader can be override, but we **do not** recommend you to override *\_\_len\_\_, \_\_get\_item\_\_,save,load*.
 * Step4 :Set or add configuration parameters.
 To set paramteters, create new yaml files in configs/ .
 Adding parameters requires modifying config.py, adding new parameters' definition and initial values.

+# Motion Augmented Training

+The usage of synthetic data in the training of machine learning models for medical applications is becoming a key tool that warrants further research.
+In addition to providing support for the fully synthetic dataset [SCAMPS](https://arxiv.org/abs/2206.04197), we provide provide support for synthetic, motion-augmented versions of the [UBFC](https://sites.google.com/view/ybenezeth/ubfcrppg), [PURE](https://www.tu-ilmenau.de/universitaet/fakultaeten/fakultaet-informatik-und-automatisierung/profil/institute-und-fachgebiete/institut-fuer-technische-informatik-und-ingenieurinformatik/fachgebiet-neuroinformatik-und-kognitive-robotik/data-sets-code/pulse-rate-detection-dataset-pure), [SCAMPS](https://arxiv.org/abs/2206.04197), and [UBFC-Phys](https://sites.google.com/view/ybenezeth/ubfc-phys) datasets for further exploration toward the use of synthetic data for training rPPG models.
+The synthetic, motion-augmented datasets are generated using the [MA-rPPG Video Toolbox](https://github.com/Roni-Lab/MA-rPPG-Video-Toolbox), an open-source motion augmentation pipeline targeted for increasing motion diversity in rPPG videos.
+You can generate and utilize the aforementioned motion-augmented datasets using the steps below.

+* STEP 1: Follow the instructions in the [README](https://github.com/Roni-Lab/MA-rPPG-Video-Toolbox/blob/main/README.md) of the [MA-rPPG Video Toolbox](https://github.com/Roni-Lab/MA-rPPG-Video-Toolbox) GitHub repo to generate any of the supported motion-augmented datasets.
+NOTE: You will have to have an original, unaugmented version of a dataset and driving video to generate a motion-augmented dataset.
+More information can be found [here](https://github.com/Roni-Lab/MA-rPPG-Video-Toolbox#file_folder-datasets).

+* STEP 2: Using any config file of your choice in this toolbox, modify the `DATA_AUG` parameter (set to `'None'` by default) to `'Motion'`.
+Currently, only `train_configs` that utilize the UBFC-rPPG or PURE datasets have this parameter visible, but you can also modify other config files to add the `DATA_AUG` parameter below the `DATA_TYPE` parameter that is visible in all config files.
+This will enable the proper funciton for loading motion-augmented data that is in the `.npy` format.

+* STEP 3: Run the corresponding config file.
+Your saved model's filename will have `MA` appended to the corresponding data splits that are motion-augmented.

 # Extending The Toolbox To Multitasking